TAR: Temporal Anchor-Constrained Reasoning for Video Temporal Grounding: Methodology

 In this paper, we propose a slightly different soft IoU to compute the reward for the model's output:

-The only difference is that there is no max operation.
-Soft IoU can measure the distance between the predicted and ground-truth segments even when there is no overlap which the previous IoU cannot achieve, which enables faster and more stable training.
+The only difference is that the numerator has no lower bound of zero.
+Soft IoU can measure the distance between the predicted and ground-truth segments even when there is no overlap which the previous IoU cannot achieve, enabling stable training.
 For example, in the early stages of training, if the model predicts a segment from 15.4s to 18.0s while the ground truth is from 3.4s to 12.2s, soft IoU yields a score of -0.21, whereas standard IoU gives 0.
 As a result, the standard IoU is not sensitive to the degree of misalignment in the predictions, leading to slower convergence.